 Contrary to popular belief, non-corrosive ammunition has a shorter shelf life than its corrosive counterparts.
 Speculations are suggesting that newer ammunition with lead-free primer type has an expiration date of 25 years.
 However, no studies have proven such claims to be valid.

-Full Metal Jackets
+Full Metal Jacket

-However, the same cannot be said of their self-defense counterpart, the jacketed hollow points.
+However, the same cannot be said of their self-defense counterpart, jacketed hollow points.
 The concave lead core is exposed and can be susceptible to high humidity and drastic temperature changes.

 Related Posts: